 1. Stakeholder meeting:

-Your supplier should arrange a pre-implementation meeting with key stakeholders at your end to discuss the procedures that will be adopted during the project implementation stage.
+Your supplier should arrange a series of pre-implementation meetings with key stakeholders at your end to discuss the procedures that will be adopted during the project implementation stage.
 It is vital that all parties are aligned in their efforts and expectations, so the clearer the lines of communication can be from the outset, the greater your chances of working on a project that will succeed.

 2. Project Handbook:

-They should co-ordinate the preparation and issue of a project handbook setting out responsibilities, procedures and lines of communication for the implementation stage.
-Continuing the clarity of communication theme, it is important to ensure that not only has everything been spoken about, but that it is also fully understood and agreed, and a written record of this would be extremely useful.
+They should co-ordinate the preparation and issue of a project handbook setting out responsibilities between themselves and yourselves, procedures and lines of communication for the implementation stage.
+Continuing the clarity of communication theme, it is important to ensure that not only has everything been spoken about, but that it is also fully understood, agreed and captured in writing.
+In the dispute and project recovery work we deal with (and we deal with a lot) written records of this type we find helps to minimise many potential misunderstandings through the implementation process, thus paving the way for a much smoother, minimal risk and speedier implementation.

 3. Impact schedule: